-Sandi Klavžar acknowledges the financial support from the Slovenian Research Agency (research core funding P1-0297 and projects J1-2452 and N1-0285).
+Sandi Klavžar acknowledges the financial support from the Slovenian Research Agency (research core funding P1-0297 and projects N1-0218 and N1-0285).
 The research of James Tuite was partially funded by LMS Research in Pairs grant number 42235; he also thanks the University of Ljubljana for their hospitality.
-The authors also thank Grahame Erskine for assistance with computational verification of these results.
+The authors are also grateful to Grahame Erskine for assistance with computational verification of these results, Aoise Evans for discussion of the manuscript, and the three anonymous reviewers for their helpful comments.